 - Walking: Central Porto is wonderfully walkable (and likely to strengthen calf muscles after walking up and down the hilly streets of Ribeira, Miragaia, and Baixa/Sé neighborhoods).
 Many of Porto’s attractions are within a 4 to 20-minute walking radius from the hotel, as are numerous restaurants, bars, and port wine lodges.
-Museu Nacional Soares dos Reis is a 7-minute walk (500m) from the hotel, while the Jardins do Palácio de Cristal is a 8-minute walk (600m) uphill, and the historic Lello bookstore is an 11-minute walk (800m).
+Museu Nacional Soares dos Reis is a 7-minute walk (500m) from the hotel, while the Jardins do Palácio de Cristal is an 8-minute walk (600m) uphill, and the historic Lello bookstore is an 11-minute walk (800m).
 Attractions further out can be reached by metro and tram.

 - Taxis, Uber: Taxis from the airport cost around €20-29.
 Taxi prices around town are high (around €6-8 for a short ride), and most visitors won’t use them much as the city is very walkable.
 Tipping is not required.
 It’s worth downloading the handy Taxi-Link, Bolt, or Free Now apps if using taxis.
 Uber is also available in Porto and is slightly cheaper than official taxis.

 - Metro: Porto is well-covered by a network of 6 metro lines.
-It’s a cheap and handy way of getting to/from the airport (€2.45 one way) and from downtown Porto to some attractions further out – from São Bento (1.5 km, 17-minute walk) to Casa do Música, or from São Bento to Jardim do Morro (for the south bank of the Douro and port wine lodges), for example.
+It’s a cheap and handy way of getting to/from the airport (€2.45 one way) and from downtown Porto to some attractions further out – from São Bento (1.5 km) to Casa do Música, or from São Bento to Jardim do Morro (for the south bank of the Douro and port wine lodges), for example.

 - Tram: There are 3 tram lines.
 The scenic Tram Linha 1 (Infante–Passeio Alegre) runs from Ribeira in downtown Porto to the beaches and parks of Foz de Douro along the waterfront.
 Tram Linha 18 runs from Museo do Carro Eléctrico on the waterfront, through Miragaia, right past the hotel, and up to the Universidade do Porto in Baixa, where it intersects with Tram Linha 22, looping through the historic center from the top of the funicular.
 Tram rides cost €3.50 one-way and €6 return.

 - Funicular: The Funicular dos Guindais (€2.50 one-way) runs from the base of the Luís I bridge in Ribeira up the steep hill to Batalha, from where it is possible to cross the very top of the bridge to Vila Nova da Gaia.
 Helps avoid the thorough workout of climbing up.
-22-minute walk (1.5 km).
+(1.5 km).

 Torel Avantgarde – What’s Nearby?